 This partnership was formed to enhance the level of neighbourhood services provided to residents in Seaton Valley.
 The agreement includes clear guidelines on the aims to be achieved and the levels of service expected, for example, Bus Shelters are washed once a month, grass is now cut at least 24 times during the growing season and footpath edging is completed annually as part of a winter maintenance program.

 A very welcome by-product of the Partnership has been the creation of several permanent full-time posts and two apprenticeships giving Seaton Valley its own dedicated team of workers delivering high quality value for money services.

 Further details on each of the individual elements of service is provided below

-Seaton Valley Council is responsible for the grass cutting of all public grassed areas other than the grassed areas within former Council Housing estates which Homes for Northumberland now manage.
+Seaton Valley Council, as part of the Partnership Agreement, is responsible for the grass cutting of all public grassed areas other than the grassed areas within former Council Housing estates which Homes for Northumberland now manage.